 At the conclusion of the project, grant recipients should submit a Project Summary to the Committee.
 This relatively brief summary should include general information about the project and results, as well as a note on the significance and implication of the study.
 The summary will be printed in the Society’s newsletter, Claytonia, and posted on the Society’s website.
 The applicant is also strongly encouraged to attend a spring or fall Arkansas Native Plant Society General Meeting to present the results of the project to the general membership.
 To make arrangements, contact the Committee Chair.

 All application materials need to be submitted by 1 April 2015 to:

 London, AR 72847

-Applicants were notified by the end of May regarding scholarship and grant awards.
+Applicants will be notified by the end of May regarding scholarship and grant awards.

 Dwight Munson Moore Award

 This award honors Dwight Munson Moore, long-time Arkansas botanist; Professor of Botany for more than 40 years at the University of Arkansas, Fayetteville, UA Monticello, and Arkansas Tech; Chairman of the Department of Botany, UAF, 1926-1950; and author of the Arkansas Forestry Commission publication, Trees of Arkansas.
 In his long and fruitful career, Dr. Moore taught and inspired several generations of college botany students throughout our state.
 The Dwight Moore award is given on the occasion of outstanding achievement in either research or publication on Arkansas botany.